Configure GTP Stateful Inspection

 - Commityour policies to the running configuration on the firewall.

-- Monitor GTP Traffic to verify that you have set up GTP inspection effectively for your visibility and logging needs, and to view the GTP traffic in your network.
+- Monitor GTP Traffic to verify that you set up GTP inspection effectively for your visibility and logging needs, and to view the GTP traffic in your network.

 Recommended For You